 Unfortunately, Plath’s real-life story has a much more tragic end; she died by suicide barely a month after publication of The Bell Jar in the U.K. It wasn’t published in the U.S. until 1971, as per the wishes of her husband and mother.
 I think her death is all the more tragic for how it’s impacted our reading of her work.
 We’re so obsessed by the autobiographical nature of it, especially in light of her death, that we seem to overlook the artistic triumph of this (ultimately fictional) book.
 We miss the proverbial wood for the trees, or whatever.

 I read one review that said Plath’s suicide so soon after publication meant that there have been “few innocent readings” of The Bell Jar, which I thought was a beautiful way of putting it.
 It’s practically impossible to read this book without, on some level, searching for insights into Plath’s real life and death.
 Still, for the sake of art, we should really try.

-Even though The Bell Jar was her only novel, there’s still plenty more Plath in my future; she’s widely credited with advancing the genre of confessional poetry, more than any of her contemporaries, so I’ll be seeking out her collections, not to mention her diaries and letters.
+Even though The Bell Jar was her only novel, there’s still plenty more Plath in my future; she’s widely credited with advancing the genre of confessional poetry, so I’ll be seeking out her collections, not to mention her diaries and letters.
 Her work is hardly a barrel of laughs, but if you’re in a mentally stable place and equipped to cope with what it brings up for you, it is so, so worth it.
 I one-hundred-percent recommend The Bell Jar, one of the few books I’ve ever read that truly exceeds the hype.